Streamlit

 from itables.streamlit import interactive_table

-From a user perspective, you will be able to use interactive_table in a Streamlit application in the same way that you use show in notebooks.
+In most cases, you will be able to use interactive_table in a Streamlit application in the same way that you use show in notebooks.

 Due to implementation constraints, the Streamlit component has some limitations that show does not have: